JacquelineCl/school_district_analysis/README.md

 ## School District Analysis Summary
 Overall, 65% of the students in the district are passing both math and reading.
 The percentage passing reading is approximatly 10% higher than the percentage passing math.

-The schools that

-One area of opportunity is to invest in the math programs at the 5 lowest performing schools, which average These results are subject to changing when the Thomas High School 9th grade test results are added.
+90 and 91% of students in small and medium schools are passing both math and reading, while 58% of students in large schools are passing both.

+The district schools are all large, while the charter schools are a mix of small, medium, and large.

+Future analysis could focus on the math programs for elementary through high school at charter and district schools to determine why more students are passing math in charter schools.
+This would allow the district schools to adopt these practices if appropriate.